 Mission and History

-Furkids, headquartered in Atlanta, GA, is a 501(c)(3) nonprofit charitable organization that operates the largest cage-free, no-kill shelter in the Southeast for rescued cats and Sadie’s Place, a no-kill shelter for dogs.
+Furkids, headquartered in Georgia, is a 501(c)(3) nonprofit charitable organization that operates the largest cage-free, no-kill shelter in the Southeast for rescued cats and Sadie’s Place, a no-kill shelter for dogs.
 Furkids also operates one of the only facilities in the Southeast dedicated to the care of FIV positive cats.
 The Furkids mission is to rescue homeless animals, provide them with the best medical care and nurturing environment while working to find them a forever home.
 Furkids heals the whole animal, physically and emotionally, restoring its health and its spirit.
-Furkids has rescued and altered more than 35,000 animals since its founding in 2002.
-Approximately 1,000 animals are in the Furkids program today, in the Furkids shelters, 13 PetSmart and Petco adoption centers, and more than 400 foster homes in the Atlanta area.
+Furkids has rescued and altered more than 55,000 animals since its founding in 2002.
+Approximately 1,000 animals are in the Furkids program today, in the Furkids shelters, 10 PetSmart and Petco adoption centers, and more than 400 foster homes in the Atlanta area.

 Furkids is the only animal rescue organization in metro Atlanta that allows children of all ages to volunteer.
 Furkids volunteer programs are designed to restore the health and spirits of injured and homeless animals while providing healing opportunities for volunteers who are strengthened by the bond of love and care between humans and animals.

 Atlanta born Samantha Shelton discovered a hungry, scared mother cat and her three kittens quivering on the porch of her Atlanta home.
 Local animal control told Shelton the family would likely be euthanized, as they did not have space, but Shelton was determined to save this family.

 “This was the profound moment that changed my life and the lives of thousands of animals and the people who love them.”